Genocide in the Hebrew Bible: Scholarly analysis

 Paul Copan argues that the ḥerem commands were hyperbolic since the passages contain merisms such as "man and woman" and Near Easterners valued "bravado and exaggeration" when reporting warfare.
 Gili Kugler, however, challenges such interpretations, viewing them as apologetic strategies which, even when presented in scholarly form, risk legitimizing violent traditions by presenting them as morally acceptable, thereby “normalizing extreme violence” and perpetuating hostility towards marginalized groups.

-However, according to David Clines (and contrary to his own assumptions), only 3.3% of words in the entire Hebrew Bible relate to violence (with even less being attributed to God), stating:
+Dr. Lawson Stone interprets the “from young and old” portion of the Joshua account merism as “from servant to elder”.
+This reading coupled with a theory that draws upon the Amarna Letters resolves the controversy by narrowing the focus of the violence solely to the Egyptian kings hegemony.
+And thus, the Israelites are not an invaders, but rather liberators of their original homeland.
+And, according to David Clines (and contrary to his own assumptions), only 3.3% of words in the entire Hebrew Bible relate to violence (with even less being attributed to God), stating:

 I repeat the statistics of words for violence I mentioned at the beginning of the paper: so far I have identified 10,033 occurrences of words for violence, of which 1,865 are in reference to the deity (18.6%).
 Speaking personally as a pacifist, I suppose I would prefer it if there were no references to violence in the Hebrew Bible at all.
 And I can admit that when I began this research I expected to be somewhat shocked by what I would uncover.
 But now that I am so far along in the research, I find the question arising in my mind is, But is it a big number?
 Let us recall that the Hebrew Bible contains some 303,500 words.
 The 10,033 occurrences are therefore 3.3% of the whole Hebrew Bible.
 Is that a big number?
 And does it seem such a big number if we put the result in this way: almost 97% of the Hebrew Bible is non-violent (in the senses I have described in this paper)?